 Alisha Gale, Content Director

-Alisha and her husband live in the Conejo Valley (in Southern California) with their three daughters and two sons.
+Alisha and her husband live in Southern California with their three daughters and two sons.
 She and her husband both have degrees in philosophy; they met while working as editors for their university’s undergraduate philosophy journal.
 (It was much more thrilling than it sounds.)
-She once took a personality test that equated her with HAL (from 2001: A Space Odyssey); she accepts that she shares HAL’s brilliant command of logic, but maintains she uses it for benevolent purposes.
+As Content Director, she chooses and schedules our daily features, and manages the editing team.
 She finds that her position as Content Director perfectly dovetails her two primary passions: mothering, and ensuring the Internet does not obliterate proper English grammar and punctuation.
 She indulges her third passion, pie-making, to such an extent that her children have been known to complain about having to eat pie too often!
 (She can’t understand it, either.)
 She also enjoys reading, ballet and floral arranging, and believes there is no shame in using Google to complete the New York Times crossword puzzle.

 Melody Bergman, Submissions Manager

 Want to see a balancing act?
-Meet Melody Harrison, single mom of two remarkable, rambunctious, bright-eyed little boys.
-Stay-at-home mom and music teacher by day, freelance editor by night, this momma has her work cut out for her, but she wouldn’t trade her lifestyle for anything in the world.
-Every day, she thanks her lucky stars for—well, a lot of things—but especially for her sweet boys and for her college education!
+Meet Melody Harrison Bergman, mother of two remarkable, rambunctious, bright-eyed little boys and a rockin’ step-son.
+(Blended families rule!)
+Stay-at-home mom and music teacher by day, writer and anti-porn activist by night, this momma has her work cut out for her, but she wouldn’t trade her lifestyle for anything in the world.
+Every day, she thanks her lucky stars for—well, a lot of things—but especially her sweet boys and her college education!
 A bachelor’s degree in communications, minors in English and music, and 10 years of experience really came in handy when she suddenly became single again after a divorce in her early thirties!
+Now remarried to a handsome carpenter/ninja warrior, Melody is loving life, focusing mostly on her family, and still doing some freelance work on the side.

-So, what does the daily grind look like for Melody?
-Plenty of playing, singing, laughing, hugging, feeding, dancing, smiling, cuddling, cooking, yelling, apologizing, scrubbing, scrambling, driving, reprimanding, working, weeping, reading, gasping, washing, exercising, rocking, tickling, and … sleeping?
+So, what does the daily grind look like for this lady?
+Plenty of playing, singing, laughing, hugging, feeding, dancing, writing, smiling, cuddling, cooking, yelling, apologizing, scrubbing, scrambling, driving, reprimanding, working, weeping, reading, gasping, washing, exercising, rocking, tickling, and … sleeping?
 (Ha!)

 Melody is jazzed to be working with the Power of Moms team and is excited to reach out to all the other awesome ladies in the network!